 Algorithm 1.
-On-line optimization scheme.
+Online optimisation scheme.

 Each step of the pseudo-code algorithm is explained here in detail:

-In a first step, the relevant weights are extracted from the database.
-In case no exact match can be found, an interpolation is performed taking into consideration the closest matching conditions in the database built up during the off-line stage.
+First, the relevant weights are extracted from the database.
+If no exact match can be found, an interpolation is performed taking into consideration the closest matching conditions in the database developed during the offline stage.

 The assets perform an initial communication to get to know each other's position.
-An empty coverage map (cm) is constructed.
-Note that we assume no a priori knowledge whatsoever.
-The robotic assets collectively build up a world model (a coverage map indicating areas they have visited and an obstacle map showing areas where they have found obstacles), that is maintained in memory by each of them (in order to be able to cope with network outages).
-This world model is empty at the start.
-The only information the assets have at the start is the position of each other and the boundaries of the working area.
+An empty coverage map (cm) is constructed (note that no a priori knowledge is assumed).
+The robotic assets collectively build up a world model (a coverage map indicating areas they have visited and an obstacle map showing areas where they have found obstacles), which is maintained in memory by each of them in order to be able to cope with network outages.
+This world model is initially empty; the only information the assets have at the start is each other’s position and the boundaries of the working area.

-Main loop for the simulation timer
+The main loop for the simulation timer is created.

-Interrogate all UMS in the fleet
+All the UMS in the fleet are interrogated.